 The passengers in the back seat will thank you.

-Keep those bugs, sandflies and mosquitoes away!
-Put a strong insect spray on your road trip pack list.
+Keep those bugs, sandflies and mosquitoes away by putting a strong insect spray on your road trip pack list.

 Wear sunscreen if you’re driving long distances with the sun on your skin to avoid sunburn.